 The Company files U.S. federal income tax returns, as well as income tax returns in various states.
-The Company's U.S. federal income tax returns and most state returns, filed for tax years prior to fiscal year ended September 30, 2009 are no longer subject to examination by taxing authorities due to the expiration of the statute of limitations.
-The statute of limitations for the Company's U.S. federal income tax return for the fiscal year ended September 30, 2009 has been extended and will remain open to examination through June 30, 2014.
-The statute of limitations for the Company's U.S. federal income tax return for the fiscal year ended September 30, 2010 has been extended and will remain open to examination through December 31, 2014.
+The Company's U.S. federal income tax returns and most state returns, filed for tax years prior to fiscal year ended September 30, 2012 are no longer subject to examination by taxing authorities due to the expiration of the statute of limitations.